MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/10-Building-Windows-VM.md

 1. For Resource group, create a [sandbox resource group name]

-1. In the Instance Details section, enter a name for your VM, such as NCGWIDA0001 (for 'Nab Cloud Guild' Windows Internal Desktop Application).
+1. In the Instance Details section, enter a name for your VM, such as NCGWIDA0001 (for Windows Internal Desktop Application).

 > It's best practice to standardise your resource names so you can easily identify their purpose.
 Windows VM names are a bit limited - they must be between 1 and 15 characters, cannot contain non-ASCII or special characters, and must be unique in the current resource group.